kedare/kedare-nix/README.md

 # Build for local system
 task build

-# Deploy on local system
+# Switch to latest config on local system
-task deploy
+task switch

 # Low level usage: Here on garuda for example (only needed if task is not available, during bootstrap, etc..)
 nixos-rebuild build --flake .#garuda